RosiePuddles/PuddlesLanguage/README.md

 # Acknowledgements

 I started with no knowledge of any of this, and I learned it all from [Code Pulse](https://www.youtube.com/channel/UCUVahoidFA7F3Asfvamrm7w) and their tutorial on [creating a coding language in Python](https://www.youtube.com/playlist?list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD).
+Also as everyone does, I did some very one sided collaboration with [Stack Overflow](https://stackoverflow.com).

 [![forthebadge](https://forthebadge.com/images/badges/cc-0.svg)](https://forthebadge.com)